thegworld/gtx-browser/docs/accessibility/browser/how_a11y_works_2.md

 ### Caching the full accessibility tree

-Instead of the proxying approach, Chromium caches the full accessibility tree for every web page in the browser process.
+Instead of the proxying approach, GTx Browser caches the full accessibility tree for every web page in the browser process.
 When accessibility API calls come in from the operating system or assistive technology, they're handled immediately out of the cache, never blocking on a render process.